How to Respond to Google Reviews: 15 Examples for Every Star Rating

 - 1Respond within 24–48 hours.
 Speed signals that you care.
 Google's algorithm also favors businesses with fast response times.

 - 3Reference specifics from the review.
+Mention the dish, the staff member, the service they received.
 This proves you actually read it, not just copy-pasted a template.

 Stop Writing Responses Manually

-Writing 15 different personalized responses takes time — and if you're getting dozens of reviews per week, it's a full-time job.
-MagicReply generates context-aware, personalized responses for every review in seconds.
+Writing personalized responses takes time — and if you're getting dozens of reviews per week across multiple locations, it's a full-time job.